Liga de Fútbol Americano Profesional: Regular season

-The regular season consists of 10 games: 6 divisional games (home and away series) and 4 interdivisional games (two away and two home).
+The regular season up until 2020 consisted of 10 games: 6 divisional games (home and away series) and 4 interdivisional games (two away and two home).
 The season starts on the third weekend of February and ends in April.

-Post-season
+For the 2022 season, there was only six games and seven teams, so every team played against each other once.

+In 2023, they expanded to 10 teams and a 10-game season returned with everyone playing against each other once and then they would play a second game against a designated “rival” team for the last week of the season.

+Postseason

 At the end of the regular season, a direct elimination tournament called postseason or playoffs begins, in which the two best teams of each division face each other in the Division Championship in the home stadium of the team with the better record.
 The postseason occurs between April and May.
 The winners of these games go to the Tazón México bowl.

 In 2022, when the league decided to have seven teams play, they did away with divisions for the year and expanded the playoff field to six teams total.
 This gave the top two seeds first round byes and home field advantages for the semifinals.
 In 2023, when three new teams were added, the playoff format remaining the same with the league's best six teams based on win-loss record would make the playoffs, and there would be no division placement.

 Tazón México

 The Tazón México (English: Mexico Bowl) is the title game for the LFA that determines the National Champion.
 The champions of the North Division and the Central Division meet in a neutral stadium.
 Each edition of the Tazón México is designated with consecutive Roman numerals, similar to the Super Bowl.
 In certain editions, the name of a company has been added for sponsorship reasons.
 It is expected that in the future the Tazón México will have a halftime show.

 The team with the most championships in the Tazón México is Mayas with two.
 The team with the most appearances in this event is Raptors with three.
-The current champion is the Fundidores who defeated the Gallos Negros (the defending champions formerly known as the Condors) in Tazon Mexico V by score of 18-14.
+The current champion is the Fundidores who defeated the Gallos Negros (the defending champions formerly known as the Condors) in Tazon Mexico V by score of 18–14.